-Los Angeles is one of the largest tourist destinations in the U.S. but often overlooked by divers.
-Those who aren’t afraid of a little chilly water, however, discover an underwater world of lush kelp forests and their inquisitive inhabitants.
-These are 5 of the best dives in LA.
+Los Angeles is one of the largest tourist destinations in the U.S. However, dive sites in Los Angeles are often overlooked by divers.
+Those who aren’t afraid of a little chilly water and waves will discover an underwater world of lush kelp forests and their inquisitive inhabitants.

 Dive Tips: Be sure to organize gear rentals prior to your dive day.
 If you’re traveling solo, try contacting local dive shops and joining one of their charters so that you can easily pair up with a buddy.

 Location: 23 Miles from Long Beach – 26 miles from San Pedro Harbour

 The Casino Point Underwater Park is located next to the world-famous Casino Building.
 First established in 1962, this park was the first nonprofit underwater park in the country and is known for offering the best shore diving in California.
 It was designed as a shore diving park with concrete stairs that descend right into the water and is the perfect spot to combine diving with relaxing in the small harbor town of Avalon.

 Upon arriving on the ferry from nearby Orange County, the best option is you can hop into a taxi for a quick 5 minute trip to the dive site.

 Because of strict local laws prohibiting taking of game or salvaging artifacts, the park has become a home for a large variety of marine life.
 The 2.5 acres of the park is blooming with marine life like the octopus, small fishes, abalones and moray eels.
 Plant life of all colors abounds, from the Giant kelp to the smallest algae.
 The amazing kelp beds inhabiting nudibranchs, yellowtails, lobsters, seaweeds and starfishes.